-Every three weeks we create and print over 1,000 copies of The Madison Unitarian.
-Join our hard-working crew as they collate, label and package the final product every third Monday morning from about 9 to 11:30 am.
+Each month we create and print over 1,400 copies of The Madison Unitarian, our monthly newsletter.
+Join our hard-working crew as they collate, label and package the final product the last Monday morning of each month from about 9 to 11:30 am.
 Contact: Harry Carnes, 233-9774, ext.
 122.

 Saturday Service Snack and Potluck AssistanceWe're always looking for people to bring a healthy snack for folks to nibble on following the Saturday 4:30 p.m. service.
 The amount and type of food is totally up to you.
 The purpose is to offer a little something to encourage people to enjoy community time after the service.
 In addition, a great way to build community is to help with the monthly potluck clean-up.
 The potluck is the second Saturday of every month, except during the summer.
 Not only is this a great way to meet people, but helpers also get to go to the front of the serving line!

 Sound System Operators/Tech TeamOur sound operators provide great sound for the Society through our PA and recording system.
 “Mic” the services, monitor levels, make digital recordings and run our webcasts.
 This is a fun and challenging way to contribute to the Society.
 Training provided.
 Commit to a regular schedule or serve as a back-up.
 Contact: Roz Woodward, 251-1074 or email@example.com

 Help us welcome newcomers!
 Arrive half an hour before the service

 of your choice.
 Greet those who come into the Meeting House, especially

 newcomers, and introduce them to others.
 Stay for a few moments

 following the service to chat with those who may have questions.